marcelkliemannel/quarkus-simplified-async-extension/README.md

 1002 Within async call
 ```

 Due to the modular design of Quarkus, there are many ways to execute code asynchronously.
-There is (or will be) an extension in this collection for many of these ways.
+There is (or will be) an individual extension in this repository for some of these ways.
 Offering separate extensions for individual execution models is reducing third-party dependencies and utilize shared resources with other Quarkus components.

 Currently, there are extensions available for the following execution models: